 - Spices – salt, ground cumin, ground coriander, turmeric, and ground cardamom

-- Dried yellow split peas – or red lentils
+- Dried Yellow Split Peas – or red lentils will work as well

 You won’t believe how deeply flavorful this vegan Mung Dahl recipe is while only taking about 40 minutes to make.